If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Verdant

-Unknown, but there is a miracle of the same name in the Battle of the Gods expansion, that turns enemies into animals.
+There is a miracle of the same name in the Battle of the Gods expansion, that turns enemies into animals.
+It is probable this would have been an epic version of that miracle.
+Alongside Stop time, it is another epic miracle that has concept art tied to its wonder.

-Unknown.
-There is a specualion that it's the same thing as WOMD is, but it's not proven, plus developers mentioned exactly 8 miracles (4 are present and other 4, if we count Doomsday and WOMD as different ones, are cut).
+There are also references to "Doomsday", which is most likely the same as WOMD, with the only argument against being the fact developers mentioned exactly 8 epic miracles (4 are present and other 4, if we count Doomsday and WOMD as separate ones, are cut).

 Lands